spazewalker/cp_list/README.md

 # cp_list

 An app to provide all the Competitive Competitions happening around the world.
-It was created using Flutter.\n We have 3 Screens in the App.
-Live, Upcoming and About.\n __Live__ shows all the competitions which are live now, along with it's starting time and time left.\n __Upcoming__ shows all the competitions which will happen in future, along with it's starting time and time left.\n
+It was created using Flutter.\
+We have 3 Screens in the App.
+Live, Upcoming and About.\
+__Live__ shows all the competitions which are live now, along with it's starting time and time left.\
+__Upcoming__ shows all the competitions which will happen in future, along with it's starting time and time left.\
-* In both, the competitions are arranged by the sites hosting it, which are then arranged in the ascending order of lime left.\n
+* In both, the competitions are arranged by the sites hosting it, which are then arranged in the ascending order of lime left.\
-__About__ page shows about info.\n
+__About__ page shows about info.\
 Already built apk can be downloaded from [here](bit.ly/CpLiSt).

 ## Contribute